-The easiest way to connect to any VPN is to use its own software clients.
+The easiest way to connect to any VPN is to use its own apps.
 There's no tricky setup required, or complicated settings to think about – typically you can just install and go.

 This won't work for everyone.
 Switching to OpenVPN will probably mean you'll lose access to any advanced service extras.
-If your provider supports ad blocking, Tor over VPN or application-specific kill switches, for instance, these will disappear if you switch to another client.
+If your provider supports ad blocking, Tor over VPN or multi-hop VPN (connect to one VPN server, exit from another), for instance, these features may disappear if you switch to another client.

-However, you’ll still need a VPN provider, so users on the market for a VPN service should check out our list of the top VPNs.
+However, you’ll still need a VPN provider, so users in the market for a VPN service should check out our list of the best VPNs.